 You should consider a body treatment spray if…

 1. Your body wash isn’t exactly cutting it.

 Don’t get us wrong: body washes are a great way to deep clean those pimple-prone parts of your body and they’re an important part of many people’s anti-bacne regimen.
-(It’s part of the reason we’re obsessed with SLMD’s Body Acne Wash!)
+(It’s part of the reason we’re obsessed with SLMD’s Salicylic Acid Body Wash!)
 But for more severe or stubborn acne, a simple suds may not be enough to keep breakouts at bay entirely.

 In the same way that you’d wash your face and then apply a treatment serum or cream, a body treatment spray keeps working to fight bacne well after you’ve rinsed, dried and gotten dressed.
 If nothing else seems to be working, try pairing your medicated wash with a treatment spray to create a dynamic duo that will leave your skin clean, clear and healthy.

 2. You tend to break out when you workout.